top of page

 Although we felt this mode had potential, it was in its current form too complicated for what we wanted, and so suffered in terms of accessibility.
 There were 4 teams, and multiple factors contributing to the team scores, including kills and fish deliveries.

-Therefore we decided to boil things back, reduce the team count to 2 and try out modes with more simple objectives.
+Therefore we decided to boil things back, reduce the team count to 2 and try out modes with simpler objectives to shift the focus back to let the gun-play and movement shine while we experimented with more unique game modes in the background.

 image.png